Bayesian Inference of Spreading Processes on Networks: Results

 \subsection{Sensitivity of inference to the number of observations}

 In the cases considered $\dataObs$ contained $\Delta T = 50$ and $\Delta T = 100$ observed time steps for simple and complex contagion models, respectively, where $\Delta T = T-t_0$.
 Next, we explored how different values of $\Delta T$ influence the accuracy of inference.
-Since inference of the seed-node only depends on the observations at $t=\obsstarttime$, it is unaffected by the number of observations, and we therefore only consider inference of the remaining model parameters.
+Inference of the seed-node only depends on the states of the nodes of the network observed at $t = t_0$ and is unaffected by the observations at subsequent time steps.
+For the sensitivity study, we therefore only consider inference of the remaining model parameters.
 In Figure~\ref{fig:posterior_timedependence}, we show the inferred marginal posterior distribution of model parameters ($\ratediffusion$ and $\parameter$ respectively for simple and complex contagion) when considering only the first $\Delta T$ time steps of the observed dataset for different values of $\Delta T$.
-The posterior distribution is concentrated in a neighborhood of the true value for all values of $\Delta T$, though we notice, as expected, that the concentration of the posterior distribution around the true value increases as the observed number of time steps ($\Delta T$) increases.
+The posterior distribution is concentrated in a neighborhood of the true value for all values of $\Delta T$, though we notice, as expected, that the concentration of the posterior distribution around the true value increases with the observed number of time steps ($\Delta T$).
 We conclude that our inference scheme can perform well also with a small number of observed time steps ($\Delta T$), though the performance improves with the increase of $\Delta T$, which is intuitive as each observed time step carries additional information on the unknown value of the model parameter that has generated the observed dataset $\dataObs$.